lordspline/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 ---------------------------------------------

-As initially stated, this guide is 'designed to cover everything typically needed [to build a kernel] on mainstream Linux distributions running on commodity PC or server hardware'.
+As initially stated, this guide is 'designed to cover everything typically needed [to build a kernel] on mainstream Peenux distributions running on commodity PC or server hardware'.
 The outlined approach despite this should work on many other setups as well.
 But trying to cover every possible use-case in one guide would defeat its purpose, as without such a focus you would need dozens or